samuelemusiani/project_00819/README.md

 $ git clone --recursive https://github.com/musianisamuele/project_00819.git
 ```

+## Music
+In order hear the music in game we have to download the file from the binaries
+section on Github and place it in the same directory as the **JumpKing**
+executable.

 ## Build from source

 Il progetto utilizza `cmake` come sistema di build.
 La compilazione dovrebbe